Star Ocean: The Second Story (manga): Characters

 Like Opera, Ernest is from the planet Tetragenes, and is stranded on Expel.
 Ernest is an archaeologist, and is very passionate about his profession.
 Though he deeply loves Opera, he can not abandon his job.
 Though he often leaves her behind while researching, he trusts that she will always meet up with him.

 Media

 Manga

 Written by Mayumi Azuma, Star Ocean: The Second Story is based on the tri-Ace video game of the same name.
 It ran in Square Enix's Monthly Shōnen Gangan from 1998 to 2001.
-Enix published the series in seven collected volumes in Japan starting in June 1999.
-Two volumes were released per year until the seventh volume was released in November 2001.
+Enix published the series in seven collected volumes from June 1999 to November 2001.